vaibhav6322/job-application-tracker/README.md

-To intsall all the required dependecies npm install
+To install all the required dependecies npm install
 Start the project
 npm start